Graph Structure DFS/BFS Traversal

 Before reading this article, you should first study:

-Graph traversal is an extension of Multi-way Tree Traversal, primarily using Depth-First Search (DFS) and Breadth-First Search (BFS).
+Graph traversal is an extension of N-ary tree traversal, and the main traversal methods are Depth-First Search (DFS) and Breadth-First Search (BFS).

-The key difference is that tree structures do not have cycles, while graph structures might.
-Therefore, we need to mark nodes that have been visited to avoid infinite loops within cycles.
+The only difference is that trees do not have cycles, while graphs may have cycles.
+Therefore, we need to mark visited nodes to avoid infinite loops caused by cycles during traversal.

-array is used to mark nodes in the pre-order position.
-When traversing all "paths" in a graph, an onPath
+array to mark nodes before recursion; when traversing all "paths", use an onPath

-The Visualization Panel supports creating graph structures and visualizing the paths of DFS/BFS traversals.
-You can see that although graph structures appear more complex than tree structures, graph traversal is essentially still tree traversal.
+The visualization panel supports creating graph structures and visualizing the traversal paths of DFS/BFS.
+You can clearly see that although graphs look more complex than trees, the essence of graph traversal is still tree traversal.

 Depth-First Search (DFS)

-In the previous article Graph Structure Basics and General Implementation, we mentioned that we generally do not use classes like Vertex
+In the previous article Basic Graph Structures and Common Implementations, we mentioned that we typically do not use a class like Vertex

 to store graphs.
-However, I will use this class here to help you compare graph traversal with multi-way tree traversal.
-Later, I will provide traversal code based on adjacency lists/adjacency matrices.
+However, for comparison with tree traversal, we will use this class here first.
+Later, we will provide traversal code based on adjacency lists and adjacency matrices.

 Traversing All Nodes (visited

-Let's compare the framework of multi-way tree traversal with that of graph traversal:
+Let's compare the traversal framework of a graph with that of a tree:

 // N-ary tree node